For consumers For business

 In short, there is no way to separate fashion from biodiversity.
 The industry is highly dependent on nature—from cotton growing to the water we wash our clothes with.
 What’s more, those same actions, when not taken responsibly, also have a significant impact on the very biodiversity they rely on.

-Becca Wilcox, ratings analyst at Good On You, explains: “The fashion industry contributes heavily to global biodiversity loss at all stages of the value chain, from habitat loss during the extraction of raw materials for fibres to the waste created from end-of-life product disposal.
+Becca Willcox, ratings analyst at Good On You, explains: “The fashion industry contributes heavily to global biodiversity loss at all stages of the value chain, from habitat loss during the extraction of raw materials for fibres to the waste created from end-of-life product disposal.
 At the same time, the sector is also dependent on healthy, functioning ecosystems and biodiversity.
 The relationship between fashion and nature needs to shift from being extractive to regenerative and reciprocal.”

 A report by McKinsey, Biodiversity: The next frontier in sustainable fashion (2020), emphasised the impact, noting that the biggest drivers of biodiversity loss in the fashion chain are cotton agriculture, textile dyeing and treatment, production of man-man cellulosic fibres (MMCFs), microplastics, and waste.